lnstreit/Mens-sana-in-corpore-sano/index.md

 Both websites state recommendations for daily nutrients intake.
 The Wikipedia article focuses on fruits, vegetables, grains, dairy, red meat, poultry, eggs and fish while the FDA one focuses on fat, fibre, carb, protein and saturated fats.

-Each definition gave us a pipeline to follow to eat healthy:
+Each definition gave us a pipeline to follow to eat healthy.

 The healthy scores were then computed as follows :